ste920ven/inSync/README.md

       * Play/Pause button toggles play/pause
       * Skip Forward button skips the stream forward by 10 seconds
       * Reset button brings the position in the track back to 0:00
+      * Using the slider to change the time will change the time for all users
   * Upload
       * Upload an mp3 file to the server to be played in the stream (see next section)
   * Select Music